 If you’re renting, you may be missing an opportunity to buy real estate by paying one month at a time.
 This is called rent-to-own.

 There are positives and negatives of both main processes.
 By the end of this article, you’ll be able to figure out which way of renting is best for you.

 Rent-to-own is the process of buying a house or property over time by making rental payments.
 Think of it as a mortgage, but without the down payment.

 When you rent-to-own, you’ll lose the involvement of a bank, an ownership deed with your name on it, and the option of making bubble payments.
 For lots of people, these are non-issues, but these factors are make-or-break for others.

 In a rent-to-own contract, you are renting a property out for a certain period, after which you own the property.
 In the real estate industry, we call it a financing lease.

-If you’ve found a home you’d like to invest in, a rent-to-own agreement allows you to occupy your own house by paying rent until you’ve paid off the house or until you can take out a mortgage on the home.
-This gives you more flexibility and options.
+A rent-to-own agreement allows you to occupy your own house by paying rent until you’ve paid off the house or until you can take out a mortgage on the home.

 How the Rent to Own Process Works

 There is no set process of renting-to-own.
 Each property owner has their own process and requirements that a renter has to go through.
 Still, there are some core transactions that must be made.
 Below are some basic rent-to-own transaction processes.